 Among the report's key findings are that transitioning to renewable energy sources would produce stable, long-term economic development, bringing more jobs, higher economic growth, cleaner living conditions and significantly improved welfare.

 The could be accomplished, the report said, through a variety of options such as consumer tax credits for home solar panels and reshaped, more interconnected national power grids.

-“This ambitious outlook would also cut 70 percent of the world’s energy-related carbon dioxide emissions by 2050,” it said.
-“Over 90 percent of this reduction would be achieved through renewables and energy efficiency measures.”
+"This ambitious outlook would also cut 70% of the world’s energy-related carbon dioxide emissions by 2050," it said.
+"Over 90% of this reduction would be achieved through renewables and energy efficiency measures."